-Carriers: People who are infected with the organism of a disease without showing symptoms and who can transmit the disease to another person.
+Carriers: People who are infected with the organism of a disease without showing symptoms.
+These people can pass the disease to other people.

-Cirrhosis: A disease caused by loss of liver cells, which are replaced by scar tissue that impairs liver function.
+Cirrhosis: A disease caused by loss of liver cells.
+The lost cells are replaced by scar tissue that impairs liver function.

 Hepatitis B Immune Globulin (HBIG): A substance given to provide temporary protection against infection with hepatitis B virus.

-Jaundice: A buildup of bilirubin that causes a yellowish appearance.
+Jaundice: A buildup of bilirubin (a brownish yellow substance formed from the breakdown of red cells in the blood) that causes the skin to have a yellowish appearance.

 Semen: The fluid made by male sex glands that contains sperm.

 Vaccination: Giving a vaccine to help the body’s natural immune system develop protection from a disease.

 Vaccine: A substance that helps the body fight disease.
 Vaccines are made from very small amounts of weak or dead agents that cause disease (bacteria, toxins, and viruses).

 Viruses: Agents that cause certain types of infections.